Featured in the Vanderbilt Eye Institute Impact Report 2024. Peruse the rest of the Impact Report here.

 Retinopathy of prematurity (ROP) occurs when abnormal blood vessels grow in the retina.
 Without prompt treatment, it often leads to lifelong vision disorders — ranging from amblyopia (lazy eye) to blindness.

 Common in infants born at 30 weeks or less, ROP affects approximately 14,000 preterm infants in the United States each year.
-Of those, between 1,100 and 1,500 cases progress into moderate to severe disease that requires medical attention and treatment.
+Of those, between 1,100 and 1,500 infants develop into moderate to severe disease that requires medical attention and treatment.

 Conventional ROP treatment involves ablation of the peripheral retina, either by cryotherapy or laser photocoagulation, limiting the excessive production of vascular endothelial growth factor (VEGF).
 Newer treatments include intravitreal injection of an anti-VEGF agent to limit its production.